IshCodeBellz/DY-Officiallette/README.md

 ## Disclaimer

-This is an educational demo, not affiliated with or endorsed by ASOS.
+This is an educational demo, not affiliated with anyone.

 ## Admin / Management APIs